 Rachel Wolin is development director for the Education Writers Association, where she works to support and advance EWA’s mission of strengthening the community of education writers and improving the quality of education coverage to better inform the public.
 Prior to her current position, Rachel served as EWA’s Partnership Manager and Events Coordinator.

 Rick Wilson is the web & multimedia specialist for the Education Writers Association.
-In addition to managing technical aspects of the EWA website, he has a hand in the production of EWA Radio podcasts, webinars, and other technical areas that support the day to day operations at EWA.
+In addition to managing technical aspects of the EWA website, he is producer/engineer of the EWA Radio podcast, webinars, and other technical areas that support the day to day operations at EWA.